- What is the R1 Visa?

 Depending on how the visa interview plays out, you may get your approval there and then.
 If the immigration officer needs some more time to consider your application, you will receive notice from the USCIS within the month.

-The fees associated with the R1 visa are:
+The fees associated with the R1 visa are as follows:

 - $460 for the petition to be filed by the US-based employer